ytakefuji/python-novice/README.md

 On Windows, download Python3.7 exe file and click it On Mac, download Python sh file and run
 $ bash the downloaded .sh file on bash shell.
-All examples can be practiced on bash shell.
+All examples in python-novice can be practiced on bash shell.

 In order to install Python library, run the following command
 $ pip install library_name (matplotlib, pandas, ipython,...)